opencog/opencog/examples/pln/inference-control-learning/README.md

 not be the best.
 There is also an exploitation vs exploration trade-off to make.

-The typical way to solve this is to turn the distribution of success into a distribution of choice using tournament selection.
+One way to solve this is to use tournament selection.
 A k-way tournament selection selects k candidates uniformly randomly and picks up the best one.
 The higher the uncertainty the lower k should be.
 When k=1 this amount to uniform random selection, i.e. total uncertainty, when k=n this amount to picking up the rule with highest probability, i.e. total certainty.

-This method doesn't work well when the probability estimates have very different confidences.
+Unfortunately this method has some problems.
+First, it doesn't work well when the probability estimates have very different confidences.
 One option is to account for confidence in the score to be passed to tournament selection.
-If s is the probability estimate and c the confidence, then may consider s*c instead of s alone.
+If s is the probability and c the confidence, then we may consider s*c instead of s alone.
 This avoids to pick rules with large strength but low confidence, which is perfect for exploitation but bad for exploration.
-On top of that it doesn't work well if n is small, which is often the case in rule selection as only a couple of rules may be valid for a given intermediary target.
+Second, it doesn't work well if n is small, which is often the case in rule selection as only a couple of rules may be valid for a given intermediary target.
 If n=2, then k can be either 1, total randomness, or 2, total determinism.

-In order to address all that, I suggest to calculate the actually distribution of choice given the distribution of success.
-There's actually a cost-effective way to do it.
+In order to address that, I suggest to calculate the actually distribution of choice given the distribution of success and offer a cost-effective way to do that.

 Assume we have n rules with TVs tv1, ..., tvn.
 The idea is to calculate the probability that a rule is the best based on the pdfs,